-Then at 41 I received a breast cancer diagnosis and gained 30+ kilos, had my bung boob removed, my hair fell out…cancer even took away my bloody pubes!
+Then at 41 I received a breast cancer diagnosis and gained 30+ kilos, had my bung boob removed, my hair fell out, FFS cancer even took away my bloody pubes!
 Cancer stripped me bare emotionally and physically then when it came time to rebuild myself and really start living I decided life was too freaking short to waste a minute feeling disappointed about my body.
 Not.one.minute!

-I wasn’t going to hate on my body and miss out on living, instead I decided to ’embrace’ my body, listen to my body and most importantly honor my body.
+It was time for me to stop being at war with my body, instead I decided to ’embrace’ my body, listen to my body and most importantly honor my body.
 After all my body worked hard to get me through shitty cancer treatment and gave me a second chance at living and loving…I owed it big time.

 I used to be the woman who sat alone on the beach while everyone else played in the water.
 We would bundle the kids in the car and head to the beach except we didn’t freely set up just ‘anywhere’.
 No, I’d ask my husband to drive us to a deserted part of the beach where I had ZERO chance of bumping into anyone I knew because I was embarrassed about my curvy, lumpy, bumpy body.